agrc/metadata-asset-tracking-tool/metadata/recreation/parks_local.md

 ### What does the dataset represent?

+Each polygon represents the approximate geographic extent of a given park and contains attributes such as the name of the park, type (neighborhood park, soccer field, equestrian, etc.), and area in acres.

 ### How was the dataset created?

 ### How reliable and accurate is the dataset?

+This dataset is the most current and complete resource for local and community parks in Utah.
+Please reach out to [our team](https://gis.utah.gov/contact/) with questions or concerns regarding this dataset.

 ## Credits

 ### Data Source

+UGRC

 ### Host